mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

 ![Results](./results.png)

-And both invited users have accepted the meeting
+And both spoofed users have already accepted the meeting.

 ![Accepted](./accepted.png)